 The name is also the same: Αγια Σοφια, meaning Holy Wisdom.
 These churches are not named for some "Saint Sophia".
 But it happened that "Sophia", Greek for "wisdom", because a popular woman's name, including a few women who became designated as saints and led to further confusion.

 The first word, Αγια, gets transliterated into Roman spelling in many different ways: Agia, Aghia, Hagia, Haghia, and so on.
 The Turks spell Αγια Σοφια as Aya Sofya, which is probably closer to the actual Greek than the typical westerner's pronunciation of the transliterations used by English speakers.

 The Panagia Acheiropoietos, or the Church of the Virgin, is probably the earliest surviving church in the city.
 Its bricks and mosaics have been dated to approximately 450-470.

-It was known as the Panagia Theotokos during Byzantine times, dedicated to the Theotokos (God-Bearer) or the Virgin Mary.
+It was known as the Panagia Theotokos during Byzantine times, dedicated to the Θεοτόκος or Theotokos (God-Bearer), the Virgin Mary.
 The more recent name of Acheiropoietos ("not made by hands") dates from 1320, referring to a miraculous icon housed here.

 Being so old, it is of quite plain design.
 Three aisles, separated by rows of columns supporting a wooden roof.
 The surviving decoration is primarily the columns and their capitals.